burrrata/crypto_wars/src/a_new_club.md

 - computerphile modulo: https://www.youtube.com/watch?v=Yjrfm_oRO0w
 - rust playground: https://play.rust-lang.org/

-### code that follows the wikipedia article
+Code that follows the diffie hellman wikipedia article.
 Feel free to edit and play around with it here, or copypasta into the [Rust Playground](https://play.rust-lang.org/)
 ```rust,editable
 // TODO: add an explanation for primitive Root Modulo Stuff
 // - the base is a primitive root modulo